Luca Tramontin: Early life

 Tramontin was born in Belluno, Italy to Vally Carnio and Elio Tramontin.
 He lived in Mestre, Venice until the age of 10; he often spent time with his maternal grandmother Elvira, who was a French-raised Hungarian, and grandfather Mario, whom he credits as "the biggest influence besides Rolling Stones".
 He and his younger brother Diego often moved several times between mother's and father's house after parents split and spent time in different places in the Belluno area to eventually move back to Mestre.
 He learned to play rugby and was persuaded to try soccer because of a deformity in his right hand.
 During the off seasons for rugby, he would play different sports, including swimming, street hockey, basketball, beach volleyball, tennis and badminton.
 He said there were "too many to recall, I just remember I was very limited in everything I practised, but t was good fun and good training for rugby".

 At school, the Tramontin brothers had a reputation of being "very bad students" and "loud pranksters" who would "rather play rugby and hard rock", but "eventually blossomed at university".
 Luca played several times against Diego, who would become a professional rugby player, in the Italian 1st division rugby; he claimed it was very ordinary to be physical to each other and stressed that Diego was a much better player than he.

 Curiosities

 in 2016 Tramontin released a detailed interview to the Maltese journalist Nadia Vella about his long time affair with guinea pigs: "Guinea pigs are not persons.
 I know it, rationally speaking, but feeling-wise I feel them very close to human beings.
-They have 3 fingers like me, and they use them well with no much thinking needed.
+They have 3 fingers like me, and they use them well with not much thinking needed.
 There is a guinea pig in House of Cards but it is not very visible, and is owned by an antisocial hacker, in Sport Crime it will be seen in a totally different light".

 Cooking show

-Admittedly a "no-cook" that only highly enjoys food in a healthy manner, Luca has been surprisingly called as a guest in the most known Swiss cook show, Piattoforte, the logic of producer Aldina Crespi being to highlight the contrast between the cook, the food loving environment and the natural "punk" attitude of Tramontin.
-The show registered high numbers and has been prolonged to 5 days.
+Admittedly a "no-cook" who enjoys food in a healthy manner, Luca has been called as a guest in the Swiss cook show, Piattoforte, the logic of producer Aldina Crespi being to highlight the contrast between the cook, the food loving environment and the natural "punk" attitude of Tramontin.